-Some people argue that Net Promoter Score® surveys don’t work effectively for B2B (business to business) companies.
-We argue the opposite — that Net Promoter Score is just as valuable for a B2B company as it is for a business to consumer brand.
+Some people argue that NPS® doesn’t work effectively for B2B companies.
+We argue the opposite — Net Promoter Score® is just as valuable for a B2B company as it is for a B2C brand.

 One reason for this common misconception is that almost all of the content available both online and offline about NPS® is aimed at a B2C audience:

-- Most NPS guides are written with B2C brands in mind, using terms like “customers” instead of “clients” or “contracts.”
+- Most NPS guides are written with B2C brands in mind, using terms like “customers” instead of “clients” or “accounts”.

 - The scale of NPS, in terms of the ability to reach thousands or tens of thousands of customers, just isn’t as applicable or relevant for an average B2B company.

-As we’ve explained before, response rate is one of the most important factors for calculating the quality of NPS data.
-A higher response rate means better customer engagement, which in turn means a greater level of accuracy and a reduced risk of sampling and selection bias.
+As we’ve explained before, the response rate is one of the most important factors for calculating the quality of NPS data.
+A higher response rate means better customer engagement, which in turn translates into greater accuracy and a reduced risk of sampling and selection bias.

-According to Bain & Company, the target NPS response rate for business to business brands is 50% higher than the average target for consumer-focused brands.
-While B2C businesses aim for a 40% response rate, B2B companies are encouraged to seek a response rate of 60% or even more, when using multiple channels.
+According to Bain & Company, the target NPS response rate for business-to-business brands is 50% higher than the average target for consumer-focused brands.
+While B2C businesses aim for up to 40% response rate, B2B companies are encouraged to seek a response rate of 60% or even more, when combining survey channels.

-Response rate has a huge effect on the statistical validity of any survey.
-Thanks to the higher response rate of B2B NPS surveys, business to business companies can have confidence in their data that allows them to make meaningful, effective decisions to improve retention.
+The response rate has a massive effect on the statistical validity of any survey.
+Thanks to the higher response rate of B2B NPS surveys, business-to-business companies can have more confidence in their data which allows them to make meaningful, effective decisions to improve customer retention.